pgdogdev/docs/docs/features/load-balancer/index.md

 #### Least active connections

-PgDog keeps track of how many active connections each database has and can route queries to databases which are least busy executing requests.
-This allows to "bin pack" the cluster based on how seemingly active (or inactive) the databases are.
+PgDog keeps track of how many connections are active in each database and can route queries to databases which are less busy.
+This allows to "bin pack" the cluster with workload.

-This strategy is useful when all databases have identical resources and all queries have roughly the same cost and runtime.
+This algorithm is useful when all databases have identical resources and all queries have roughly the same cost and runtime.

 ##### Configuration